 of Gore Canyon where the Blue River once crossed the range but it now

 This page shows a graph giving the elevation

 and gradient of the Colorado River as it travels through the Grand

 Canyon from Lees Ferry to Lake Mead

-Grand Canyon Maps: This page contains four 3-D maps showing the
+Grand Canyon Maps: This page contains four 3-D maps

 entire Grand Canyon area.
 Clicking on any map gives an enlarged view.

 (Please allow a minute for the pictures to download.)